AlephAlpha/Nekomata/doc/Builtins.md

 This function is automatically vectorized over the base.

+### `toBase` (`D`, `2 -> 1`)

+Convert an integer to a list of digits.

+The first argument is the integer, the second argument is the base.

+Fails when the inputs are not integers, or the base is less than 2.

+This function is automatically vectorized over both arguments.
+If both arguments are lists, the result is a list of lists of digits.

 ### `toBaseRev` (`B`, `2 -> 1`)

 Convert an integer to a list of digits in reverse order.